MaliwanDynamics/maliwandynamics.github.io/_posts/2024-09-12-center-html-div.md

 ## Full Example With Content Wrapper

-You can center more than just a div with the margin auto trick.
-Here is an example to center everything in the main tag.
+You can center more than div elements with the margin auto trick.
+Here is an example to center everything in the main element.
 This way you can have a uniform and centered content feel for every page.

-As a side note, preference for adding CSS to a main tag in this manner will vary, so not saying this is the best practice, it's just an example.
+As a side note, preference for adding CSS to a main tag in this manner will vary, so I'm not saying this is the best practice, it's just an example.
 You could add the `.center-me` class to the main element instead (or any element) to avoid duplication.

 <a href="https://github.com/MaliwanDynamics/center-div">Full Example On Github</a>